 Neal Cassady

-Cassady perhaps the only person on this list more famous for his most noted alias – Dean Moriarty.
+Bio: Cassady is almost as well known for his alias, Dean Moriarty, as his real name.
 The legendary Holy Goof inspired much of the Beat movement and literature, despite having no famous literary output of his own.
 He was Ginsberg’s lover and ‘secret hero of these poems’.

 Aliases: